• 2 Bedrooms

 About the Area

 Located in Charleston Historic District, a neighborhood in Charleston, this condo is near theme parks and near the beach.
-Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
-Looking to enjoy an event or a game while in town?
-See what's happening at North Charleston Coliseum and Performing Arts Center or Charleston Gaillard Center.
+Port of Charleston Cruise Terminal and Wild Dunes Resort Golf Course are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Charleston City Market and Charleston Tanger Outlets.
+South Carolina Aquarium and Patriots Point are not to be missed.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions